Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do:
+- Fix cards available toast
 - Add footer pages

-- Start with the scraping
+- Start with the scraping -> Change promotions object and change the category filter options
 - Delete promotions example
 - Create the RAG Chatbot "Savy"
 - Add the Zeny UI